 The data in ONHI's databases are collated from a number of sources.
 These include museum and herbarium specimens, published literature accounts, field surveys conducted by ONHI and affiliated biologists, and data submissions from various stakeholders.

 If you have observation data you would like to share with ONHI for inclusion in one of our databases, please use our online submission form or contact our data manager.
 In general, we would like to know the Who, What, Where, and When of your observation: Who made the observation, What was seen, and Where and When was the observation.
-We also appreciate any other data you can provide, such as locality coordinates, habitat, number of individuals seen, behaviors, etc. Upon submission, one of ONHI biologists will review the submission and determine whether it is appropriate for one of our databases.
-In particular, we seek information related to tracked plant and animal species (i.e., those species of conservation concern).
+We also appreciate any other data you can provide, such as locality coordinates, habitat, number of individuals seen, behaviors, etc. Upon submission, one of ONHI biologists will review the submission and determine whether it is appropriate for one the Oklahoma Biodiversity Information System (OBIS).
+In particular, we seek information related to tracked plant and animal species (i.e. those species of conservation concern).
 Please search our list of Species of Concern (our "tracking list") to determine if your observation is appropriate for submission.
 Alternatively, please contact one of our biologists.

 We have created a simple, easy to use form for online data submission.